KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Provide support for both SDR and HDR displays.
 Be compatible with updates to glTF texture color spaces, for example increased gamut.

-This is done by specifying a way to map or quantize the resulting (rendered) scene linear light output values to a known range of{R,G,B} values that can be output to display.
+This is done by specifying a way to map or quantize the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.
 This mapping shall be done so that hue (or chromaticity) is retained in the displayed image.
 Output units are declared as candela / m2